Skip to main content

 How are ISSOs appointed?

-The CMS Program Executive in coordination with the Data Guardian, ISO, and Business Owner, is responsible for nominating appropriately qualified ISSO appointees, as defined under FISMA, to the CISO for approval.
+The CMS Business Owner is responsible for nominating appropriately qualified ISSO appointees, as defined under FISMA, to the CISO for approval.

-The nominated ISSO, by signing the appointment letter, agrees to maintain the appropriate operational security posture of the information system by fulfilling all of the responsibilities identified in the CMS Information Security and Privacy Policy (IS2P2) and the HHS Policy for Information Security and Privacy Protection (IS2P).
+The nominated ISSO, by signing the ISSO Appointment Letter, agrees to maintain the appropriate operational security posture of the information system by fulfilling all of the responsibilities identified in the CMS Information Security and Privacy Policy (IS2P2) and the HHS Policy for Information Security and Privacy Protection (IS2P).

 Getting started (for new ISSOs)